 Reporting Model 2 FFI

-A Reporting Model 2 FFI reports on Form 8966 under the requirements applicable to a PFFI, subject to the provisions of its Model 2 IGA and its FFI agreement, such as permission to include certain non-consenting U.S. accounts in pooled reporting for recalcitrant account holders that are U.S. persons.
+A Reporting Model 2 FFI reports on Form 8966 under the requirements applicable to a PFFI, subject to the provisions of its Model 2 IGA and its FFI agreement, such as permission to include certain non-consenting U.S. accounts in pooled reporting for recalcitrant account holders.

 Qualified Intermediary (QI), Withholding Foreign Partnership (WP), Withholding Foreign Trust (WT)

-A QI, WP, or WT that is a PFFI reports on Form 8966 as provided in its QI, WP, or WT agreement and in accordance with the entity’s applicable chapter 4 status (such as a participating FFI or passive NFFE).
+A QI, WP, or WT reports on Form 8966 as provided in its QI, WP, or WT agreement and in accordance with the entity’s applicable chapter 4 status (such as a PFFI or direct reporting NFFE).
 See Regulations section 1.1471-4(d)(8).

 Direct reporting NFFE